School of Arts and Sciences

 The foundation of a Tufts liberal arts education rests on the ability to creatively tackle problems in a number of fields.
 Across departments, our courses encourage students to ask questions—even, and especially, when no answers are available.
 Alongside their professors, students acquire knowledge actively: through projects, engaging discussions, and research.
 They counter problems in the world with passions developed in the classroom.

 Tufts students understand that they are citizens of a global community, and they embrace that responsibility.
 No matter their major or minor, students gain the intellectual skills needed to make decisions that have a profound effect on our world.
-For students who participate in the Tufts 1+4 Bridge-Year Program, a global education begins before even starting their time on campus.
+For students who participate in Civic Semester or the 1+4 Bridge-Year Program, a global education begins before even starting their time on campus.